May 21, 2020 Teaching Machines Through Our Stories – Women In History Ideation Challenge

 IVOW stands for Intelligent Voices of Wisdom, and through their partnership with Topcoder, IVOW is bringing these questions to a global stage.
 Our diverse community of technologists and data scientists will bring their breadth of perspectives to the challenge.
 From a technology development standpoint, making AI and data culturally relevant is imperative as we develop technology that is usable, engaging, and beneficial to the human experience.
 Sourcing ideas from Topcoder’s global community fits perfectly with this critical mission.

-Phase 1 of the Women in History Dataset ideation challenge will take place this summer, and IVOW is currently raising funds for Phase 2.
+Phase 1 of the Women in History Dataset ideation challenge is taking place this summer, and IVOW is currently raising funds for Phase 2.
 The second phase of the challenge will tap the Topcoder community to develop an algorithm that will create a profile of stories for women in history.

 INDIVIDUALIZATION AND AI FOR GOOD